How to Unfreeze Your Credit

 What is a credit card freeze?

-If you misplace your credit card and you want to look for it before canceling, your credit card issue may allow you to use a credit card freeze.
+If you misplace your credit card and you want to look for it before canceling, your credit card issuer may allow you to use a credit card freeze.
 For instance, if you think you left your credit card at the grocery store, you may be able to freeze your account until you have a chance to find it.

 Did you know?